jan-mue/geometer/docs/index.rst

 Welcome to geometer's documentation!
 ====================================

-Geometer is a geometry library for Python 3 that uses projective geometry and numpy for fast geometric computation.
+Geometer is a geometry library for Python that uses projective geometry and numpy for fast geometric computation.
 In projective geometry every point in 2D is represented by a three-dimensional vector and every point in 3D is represented by a four-dimensional vector.
 This has the following advantages:

 - There are points at infinity that can be treated just like normal points.
-- Projective transformations are described by matrices but they can also represent affine transformations i.e. also translations.
+- Projective transformations are described by matrices but they can also represent translations and general affine transformations.
-- Every two lines have a unique point of intersection if they lie in the same plane.
+- Two lines have a unique point of intersection if they lie in the same plane.
 Parallel lines have a point of intersection at infinity.
 - Points of intersection, planes or lines through given points can be calculated using simple cross products or tensor diagrams.
 - Special complex points at infinity and cross ratios can be used to calculate angles and to construct perpendicular geometric structures.
+- Collections of points and lines can be represented by tensors.
+Their connecting lines and intersections can be calculated using fast matrix multiplications.

-Most of the computation in the library done via tensor diagrams (using numpy.einsum).
+Most of the computation in the library is done via tensor diagrams (using numpy.einsum).

 The source code of the package can be found on GitHub_ and the documentation on `Read the Docs`_.